All the foundations of book marketing begin with knowing your audience. And that is your reader!

-Orna Ross: It’s allowed and you can do that, you can turn your back on everything that doesn’t make total sense to you and the people who want to read about this particular thing.
-So in terms of really thinking about, you know, who that person is, particularly if you haven’t done this work before, or maybe if you have or maybe if you write both fiction and nonfiction, you’re writing a sort of a general idea reader, you really, as Sacha says, need to separate those two out, because the language you’ll possibly used to write to them and what they’re looking for, their problem that you’re solving may be quite different.
+Orna Ross: It's allowed!
+You can do that, you can turn your back on everything that doesn't make total sense to you and your ideal readers.
+So in terms of really thinking about, you know, who that person is, particularly if you haven't done this work before, or maybe if you have or maybe if you write both fiction and nonfiction, you're writing a sort of a general idea reader, you really, as Sacha says, need to separate those two out, because the language you'll possibly used to write to them and what they're looking for, their problem that you're solving may be quite different.
 So you need to kind of think about that.

 And I would say that you need to write, not just think, so to write a description of this person as I find it useful rather than answering, you can get checklists online that will ask you, you know, all these questions about your reader, but I actually find it much more useful to write a description of them as if they were a character in your book.
 So you have to kind of give those telling details that you have to give about a character, but also including things like age and income bracket and their interests, their ideas, their worldview, and of course, the all important, you know, problem, what is its?
 What do you do when you're kind of thinking about this?
 Can you remember?